XlCyberXl/SOC-Log-Analysis-Portfolio/08-XSS-Log-Analysis/README.md

 ## 1. Alert / Detection Source

 ## 2. Initial Analyst Hypothesis
+Based on the presence of script-based payloads within URL parameters, the initial hypothesis was that an attacker was attempting to execute a reflected Cross-Site Scripting (XSS) attack.

+At this stage, it was unknown whether the payloads were successfully executed by the client or merely reflected in server responses without execution.
 ## 3. Log Sources Reviewed

 ## 4. Step-by-Step Investigation